shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 ![](images/400/Lab400_image240.png)

-Lab 7b: Configure Uni-Directional Replication (Distribution Server)
+Lab B: Configure Uni-Directional Replication (Distribution Server)

 Objective:
 This lab will walk you through how to setup a Path within the Distribution Server.